 The data alignment behavior supported by the ARM architecture is significantly different between ARMv4 and ARMv7.
 An ARMv7 implementation must support unaligned data accesses.
 You can control the alignment requirements of load and store instructions by using the A bit in the CP15 register c1.

-Note ARMv7 architectures do r not support pre-ARMv6 alignment big-endian format used by ARMv6 and ARMv7.
+Note ARMv7 architect tures do not support p re-ARMv6 alignment.

 You can produce either little-endian or big-endian code using the compiler command-line options --littleend and --bigend respectively.

 ARMv7-A supports the following endian modes: